nhsconnect/national-authentication/pages/Technical Overview/Tech_Intro.md

 ## Technical Concepts

-This rest of sections will provide an overview of:
+The rest of these sections will provide an overview of:

 1 – Open ID Connect:  used for Authentication